AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/windows.md

 Using the wpdl-py-cross (precompiled) method if by far the easiest way to download stories from Wattpad.
 Choose this option if you aren't sure what to pick.

-This method involves running a precompiled version of [ZhiFenBL](https://github.com/ZhiFenBL)'s `wpdl-py-cross`.
+This method involves running a precompiled version of [ZhiFenBL](https://github.com/ZhiFenBL)'s {{< linknewtab "https://github.com/ZhiFenBL/wpdl-py-cross" "wpdl-py-cross" >}}.

 1) Download the Windows executable .zip from  [Github](https://github.com/ZhiFenBL/wpdl-py-cross/actions/runs/16499441334/artifacts/3607095145).